-The Circuit Easter Offering dedication service is on Sunday (evening) May 21 at Sidmouth.
-Our World Church Sunday is on June 11.
-Rev Norman Grigg who was in Gambia and now has links with British Ghanaian community will be leading the service.
-The annual cream tea is at Angela White’s on Saturday 17 June and this year will be for World Mission and will incorporate ‘The Great Get-Together’ in memory of Jo Cox which is scheduled for the same weekend.
+Our World Church Sunday was on June 11.
+Rev Norman Grigg who was in Gambia and now has links with British Ghanaian community led the service.
+The annual cream tea is at Angela White’s on Saturday 17 June which incorporate ‘The Great Get-Together’ in memory of Jo Cox raised a magnificent £300 for World Mission.
 The Circuit World Church festival is on Wednesday 15 July at Exminster.
 Mission box giving has remained constant despite only 7 box holders (£114.16).
 The World Mission envelope total fluctuates year on year depending on world events.
 Young Church are starting JMA collections monthly.
 More details of the work of the Methodist World Church can be found on:-http://methodist.org.uk/mission/world-church

 - All We Can (Methodist Relief & Development)

 Our harvest giving in September will support the work of ‘All We Can’.
 For details of the work of ‘All We Can’, see:- http://www.allwecan.org.uk/